 President of the College, Saint Francis Medical Center College of Nursing, Peoria, IL

-Amy Hall, RN, BSN, MS, PhD, CNE, Dean, School of Nursing, Franciscan Missionaries of Our Lady University, Baton Rouge, Louisiana
+Amy Hall, RN, BSN, MS, PhD, CNE, Professor and Dean, School of Nursing, Franciscan Missionaries of Our Lady University, Baton Rouge, Louisiana